 When you’ve got your search set up hit the Advanced Search button to retrieve your results.

 Not really a step more of an observation.
 The code here is the syntax for your search query.
 If you remember this you don’t actually have to go into the advanced search page at all.
 You can do it directly from google’s main page or the google toolbar if you’ve got that installed on your browser.
 It’s not as scary as it looks and it pretty easy to remember once you get used to it.

 In the main google page I’ve typed this query into the search box.

-I’m telling google to search for the exact phrase “qr codes”.
+I’m telling google to search for the exact phrase “qr codes” and job.
 I’ve done this by enclosing it in quotation marks.
 I then restrict the domain search to the academic community in the UK by typing the the term site:ac.uk and finally I’m only looking for powerpoint files.
 I do this by typing filetype:ppt.

 Three simple techniques in a nutshell to improve the (potential) relevancy of your searches: phrases, domain restriction and filetype.

-We’ll be looking at Google Alerts in Part 2 of Finding images/Information on the Web
+We’ll be looking at Google Alerts in Part 2 of Finding image/Information on the Web